-12a.
-A sample unit, as mounted on the support or supports supplied, shall be bolted to the anvil end of the table of the vibration rack and vibrated approximately 750 times per minute through a distance of 1⁄4 inch.
+13a.
+Three sample lanterns in the metal box or rack in which they were submitted to the laboratory and mounted, as would obtain in service, shall be bolted to the anvil end of the table of the vibration rack and vibrated approximately 750 times per minute through a distance of $\frac{1}{6}$ inch.
 The table shall be spring mounted at one end and fitted with steel calks on the under side of the other end.
 These calks are to make contact with the steel anvil once during each cycle at the completion of the fall.
 The rack shall be operated under a spring tension of 60 to 70 pounds.
 This test shall be continued for 1 hour.

-12b.
-The unit shall then be examined.
-Any unit showing evidence of material physical weakness, loosening, or rupture of parts shall be considered to have failed.
+13b.
+The lanterns shall then be examined.
+Any lantern showing evidence of structural failure, material physical weakness, loosening, or rupture of parts shall be considered to have failed.
 Failure of the bulb shall not be considered as failure of the unit.

-12c.
-It is recommended that for the purpose of standardizing the vibration and shock test, the testing machine shall be made substantially in accordance with the drawing, figure 1.
+13c.
+It is recommended that for the purpose of standardizing the vibration and shock test, the testing machine should be made substantially in accordance with the drawing, figure 1.